B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

 ```

 ## Java
-you can use java for putting the POST command in your android application
+you can use java for putting the GET command in your android application
 ```java
 OkHttpClient client = new OkHttpClient().newBuilder()
   .build();